 Photo credits: Avery Hammerman

-Sign up to keep up to date with new lectures and weekly articles from the archives in HUT 5!
+Sign up to keep up to date with new lectures and regular stories from the archives in HUT 5!

-That started a life-long interest with WW2 history which led me to becoming a docent and regular lecturer at the Flying Heritage & Combat Armor Museum in Everett, WA, USA.
+That early fascination sparked a lifelong interest in the Second World War, eventually leading me to become a docent and regular lecturer at the Flying Heritage & Combat Armor Museum in Everett, Washington.

-An Honours graduate of the University of Aberdeen, Fellow of the Royal Geographical Society, the Royal Society of Arts and elected Fellow of the Society of Antiquities of Scotland.
+I am an Honours graduate of the University of Aberdeen, a historical mystery author, and a Fellow of the Royal Geographical Society, the Royal Society of Arts, and the Society of Antiquaries of Scotland.

 Head along double-time to HUT 5 right now for short stories and extraordinary tales - something for everyone from the files of what we could sometimes call Weird War 2!